Kornweiss-Medical-LLC/KMLLC/docs/insulin_resistance/Physicians Should Not Use Hemoglobin A1c to Rule-Out Diabetes.md

 Today, it’s easy and inexpensive to order insulin levels.
 So, why isn’t this test used more often?

 There are two reasons it’s not commonly used to screen for diabetes.
-First, it’s just not standard practice.
-Most doctors follow the guidelines, and the guidelines don’t recommend using insulin levels.
+First, guidelines do not recommend using insulin levels.

 In fact, professional associations like the American Association for Clinical Chemistry and American Diabetes Association have explicitly [recommended](https://pubmed.ncbi.nlm.nih.gov/21617152/) against using fasting insulin levels to screen for insulin resistance as recently as 2011.
 I apologize for the upcoming long quote, but this is so egregious in my opinion that I’d like to include the whole thing: